Game of chance after bishop gets hopelessly drunk (6)

 'hopelessly drunk' is the definition.

-'game of chance after bishop' is the subsidiary indication.
+'game of chance after bishop' is the wordplay.

 'bishop' becomes 'b' (abbreviation used in chess).